-Next thing I knew, a huge package chockfull of product appeared on my doorstep.
+The next thing I knew, a huge package chockfull of products appeared on my doorstep.
 I had no idea I was in for such a big treat.
 They sent me their entire collection, which was overwhelming (in a good way), to say the least.
 It even came with the brand’s special tea and vitamins!
-There’s a very brief quiz online you can take to see which products are best fit for you.
+There’s a very brief quiz online you can take to see which products are the best fit for you.
 It’s true what they say on their site: Not all curly hair is the same.
-Their products are fit for wavy, curly and kinky hair, individually.
+Their products are fit for wavy, curly, and kinky hair, individually.

-My hair is course and wavy, with split, dry ends.
-When my array of product arrived, I began with Vitamin Enriched Pure Silk Moisturizing Shampoo in medium moisture ($19.99), and paired it with Vitamin Enriched Super-Smooth Cream Conditioner ($19.99), which detangles, hydrates, prevents breakage and nourishes.
+My hair is coarse and wavy, with split, dry ends.
+When my array of products arrived, I began with Vitamin Enriched Pure Silk Moisturizing Shampoo in medium moisture ($19.99), and paired it with Vitamin Enriched Super-Smooth Cream Conditioner ($19.99), which detangles, hydrates, prevents breakage, and nourishes.
 Fresh from the shower, I applied Light Creme Gel with aloe vera and nigella sativa ($17.99) to the middle of my head and down, scrunching away just like old times in junior high.
-I topped it off with a very concentrated dab of Avocado & Rose Oil Clump & Define Cream $23.99).
+I topped it off with a very concentrated dab of Avocado & Rose Oil Clump & Define Cream ($23.99).
 As the label notes, a little goes a long way.

 Following a night of sleep and a morning of working out, I can’t say my picture-perfect ‘do held up throughout, but I proceeded to throw it up in a ponytail in the afternoon and I think it looked cute and made me feel young.